cli-kit/lipsum/README.md

 Options:

-Command should be one of: print, ex.
+Command should be one of: help, print, exception.

 Commands:
- print              Print some messages using the log middleware. ex, exception, e   Throw an exception.
+ help               Show help for commands. print              Print some messages using the log middleware. exception, ex, e   Throw an exception.

 Arguments:
  -v, --vanilla      Disable parameter replacement.